Vegan oil-free coconut flour bread, loaded with nuts and seeds! Made with 4 ingredients, it is also grain-free, gluten-free, and sugar-free.

 Place all of the ingredients in a large bowl.
 Surprise bonus: no chopping of the nuts or seeds required.
 Yay!
 This is my kind of breadmaking.

-Add 2 cups of water to the dry ingredients and stir.
+Add the water to the dry ingredients and stir.
 The mixture looks loose with the first turns of the spoon, but in a matter of seconds, the coconut flour, flaxseed meal and psyllium soak up the water.
 The result (in under a minute) is a thick, stiff, yet slightly moist dough.

 I left out a few seeds and nuts from the mix in order to press into the top (I was thinking of my photo ops).
 If you are not planning to photograph your loaf, you certainly do not need to follow my lead in this regard.

-Let the loaf stand while preheating the oven to 400F (200C).
-This allows for additional absorption as well as solidification of the loaf before baking.
+Preheat the oven to 400F (200C).
+Let the loaf stand while preheating as it allows for additional water absorption, as well as solidification of the loaf, before baking.

 The bread is not high, but it is mighty!